sakserv/dev-tools/vagrant/hadoop-build/README.md

 Deploying Code Changes
 ----------------------

-After making code changes, to rebuild and redeploy, simple run the project specific bootstrap script.
+After making code changes, to rebuild and redeploy, simply run the project specific bootstrap script.
 These scripts clean up the old installation and deploy any updated code changes.

 * Hadoop
 ```